microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/05_Operator.md

          1 SQL Server 2019 is fast, secure, and highly available (1 rows affected)</pre>

-Now that you have successfully created a database, added it to the Availability Group,and synchronized data, you an proceed to the next section to test how a failover works.
+Now that you have successfully created a database, added it to the Availability Group, and synchronized data, you an proceed to the next section to test how a failover works.